Disassembly (analysis.asm)

 - symbol: str

-The symbolic value of the operand or None if not applicable (e.g its not a symbol)
+- The symbolic value of the operand or None if not applicable (e.g its not a symbol).
+For .net for instance, this could be a typedef/methoddef name

 - CONSTANT

-The operand is is an immediate value, like in
+- The operand is is an immediate value, like in - push 0x05

 - REGISTER